 Called “Infinite Moment: Burning Man on the Horizon,” the interactive, family-friendly exhibit (open through Jan.
 3, 2021) explains the spectacularly unique and wildly imaginative culture of Burning Man since its inception nearly 40 years ago, with art installations, borrowed artifacts and photo displays from past festivals.

 “For the museum, exploring the unique art, culture and community of an event so centered in the high desert was a natural fit,” says Heidi Hagemeier, communications director at the museum, which has been sharing the art, culture, history, science and natural worlds of the high desert since 1982.
 Beloved by young and old alike, the museum lets visitors spy raptors swooping overhead one minute and then consider the work of a contemporary indigenous artist like Rick Bartow the next.

-Here’s how to get a glimpse into the transformational event known as Burning Man in this new, original exhibit, supported in part by the nonprofit Burning Man Project.
+Burning Man is going virtual in 2020.
+Yet here’s how to get a glimpse into the transformational event known as Burning Man in this new, original exhibit, supported in part by the nonprofit Burning Man Project.
 DayGlo paint, goggles, and bandanas are welcome but not required.

 Interact with the Art